-The Guardian Inukshuk Canadian symbol
+The Guardian Inukshuk Canadian symbol in magical sunset light

 Ancient people used to build these large structures from balanced rocks in a common team effort.
 Therefore, this also symbolizes union.
 We have to admit that being together was a survival condition in the cold unfriendly territories of Northern Canada.
 The symbol was also beautifully depicted on the 2010 Vancouver Olympics flag.